 - Department of Management

 Why Giving Matters

 Your gifts help bridge the need gap for future business leaders.

-For the last four years, higher education has faced enormous challenges.
-Although prospective students still value the college experience, many wonder whether they are financially able to take on the debt loads often associated with a degree.
+In recent years higher education has faced enormous challenges.
+Although prospective students still see great value in the DU experience, many wonder whether they are financially able to take on the debt loads often associated with a degree.

 How Students Pay for College